 This can be done with dumbbells as well.
 If you decide to use the same kettle bell as with the deadlift, please be very careful.
 You can probably use it once you build strength but injury risk is high in the beginning.

-We hope you enjoyed these back exercise tips for the elderly.
+I hope you enjoyed these back exercise tips for the elderly.
 If you have any questions or suggestions or just want to chat about strength training, don’t hesitate to drop a comment below.
-We promise to answer as soon as possible.
+I promise to answer as soon as possible.

 Please bookmark this website and subscribe to our newsletter to receive the best tips on strength training, fitness and health tips for the elderly!